 You can take part alone or together with a partner.
 In other words, you are free to do the work yourself or choose a colleague as your partner.
-The theme of the project is determined by each country, but it must be in the field of contact lenses.
+The theme of the project must be in the field of contact lenses.
 Each university then selects the team that will represent it at the FORCE National Final.
-This team will win a scholarship.

 It is envisaged that the majority of students will enter FORCE in this category.
 Careful thought and planning should be given to the trial, as it is difficult to change once committed.
 Read more about the criteria that will be used to judge the clinical trial.